-The Fever-Tree Championships was also the highest-profile event to date at which we have deployed this system.
-The Surface Guard was deployed in four locations: surrounding the Club’s two main entrances, and at two further, particularly vulnerable, areas of crowded space.
+In June 2018 and 2019, Stadium completed a week’s deployment of the ATG Access Surface Guard at The Fever Tree Championship.
+The Surface Guard was deployed in four locations and covers sixty metres: surrounding the Club’s two main entrances, and at two further, particularly vulnerable, areas of crowded space.

 Within the four deployments, we installed two vehicle access points – which allowed residents, tournament vehicles, deliveries and emergency vehicles to make their way through with authorisation.
 Our barrier team-members remained with the equipment at all times in order to enforce compliance, and those stationed at vehicle access points were in radio contact with tournament operators.

-The barriers not only enhanced the security of the event, then, but also positively impacted on residents living within the secured area.
-During prior events, traffic managed to travel down the closed roads around the venue, affecting the residents’ parking options and disrupting crowd movement.
+The barriers not only enhanced the security of the event, but also positively impacted on residents living within the secured area.
+During prior events, traffic managed to travel down the roads and around the venue, affecting the residents’ parking options and disrupting crowd movement.
 With the barriers in place, cars and critical infrastructure were protected, and the road became pedestrianised.

-For instance, Bill Howell, a Baron’s Court resident, told us: “I am pleased to say that, during the whole of the Fever-Tree tennis tournament at Queens Club this June, it was pleasing to note that the team from Stadium – who were responsible for erecting and dismantling the HVM barriers took the time to consider the residents in Perham Rd, with amicable exchanges and procedures discussed in depth.
+For instance, Bill Howell, a Baron’s Court resident, told us: “I am pleased to say that, during the whole of the Fever-Tree tennis tournament at Queens Club, it was pleasing to note that the team from Stadium – who were responsible for erecting and dismantling the HVM barriers took the time to consider the residents in Perham Rd, with amicable exchanges and procedures discussed in depth.